-For example, pop singer extraordinaire Michael Jackson had a Living Trust but too many assets weren’t in it, so a probate Court got involved and all his dirty linen got aired out for everyone to see (and smell!).
+For example, pop singer extraordinaire, Michael Jackson, had a Living Trust but many of his assets weren’t in it, so a Probate Court got involved and then all his personal dirty linen got aired out for everyone to see too.

 Let his story (and all the others) be a lesson to you.
-Periodically review your plan – – and your assets – – to be sure they’re all in order (and you can avoid the tabloids).
-We’re here to keep your “celebrity” private!
+Periodically review your plan and your assets too - - to be sure they’re all properly in your Living Trust and you can avoid being a Probate Court “celebrity”!

-And while we’re reviewing your plan, let’s re-think your Trustees, beneficiaries’ shares (and how and when they’ll receive them) – – based on today’s facts, not the quick snapshot you took years ago at the time you set up your estate plan.
-Proper up-to-date planning is important even if you’re not rich and famous!
+And while we’re reviewing your plan, let’s re-think your choice of Trustees, your beneficiaries’ shares (and how and when they’ll receive them) - - based on today’s facts, not the quick snapshot you took years ago at the time you set up your estate plan.
+Proper, up-to-date planning is important even if you’re not rich and famous!